101 – University of Guelph

 - Includes a 165-hectare arboretum and a 12-hectare Research Park.

-- We are Guelph Gryphons.
-Our colours are red, gold, black.
+- We are the Guelph Gryphons.
+Our colours are red, gold and black.

 - More than 5,000 students live in residence.

-- 17 intramurals, 17 varsity teams, 22 sports clubs and more than 200 student clubs and organizations.
+- We have 17 intramurals, 17 varsity teams, 22 sports clubs and more than 200 student clubs and organizations.

-- More than $146.6 million in annual research funding makes Guelph one of Canada’s most research‑intensive universities.
+- More than $146.6 million in annual research funding makes us one of Canada’s most research-intensive universities.

 - The Centre for New Students, the first of its kind in Canada, helps you make a successful transition to university.

-- An outstanding library system with access to more than 7.5 million items.
+- We have an outstanding library system with access to more than 7.5 million items.

-- 78 exchange opportunities in 37 countries in Europe, Africa, Asia, Latin America, Oceania and the United States.
+- We offer more than 100 study-abroad opportunities in 33 countries in Europe, Africa, Asia, Latin America, Oceania and the United States.

-- President’s Scholarships, Chancellors’ Scholarships and the Lincoln Alexander Scholarships: 12 scholarships valued at $42,000 each.
+- President’s Scholarships and Lincoln Alexander Chancellors’ Scholarships: 11 scholarships valued at $42,000 each.

 - Board of Governors’ Scholarships: 25 awards of $20,000 each.

-If you are entering in the fall and enrolling in semester 1 at the Guelph campus, you are guaranteed a room in residence if you apply by the deadline.
+If you are entering in the fall and enrolling in semester 1 at the Guelph campus, we guarantee you a room in residence if you apply by the deadline.
 More than 5,000 residence spaces are available with a variety of residence styles to suit every taste.

 Semester Entry Points